 When Feministaa sat down in a candid chat with funny woman, Radhika Vaz, we instead got to see her serious side.
 The popular comedian and writer talked about the lack of role models, her content being about the ‘obvious bias’ and how ‘being a feminist in India today’ is rather revolutionary!

-“Why do you have to bring feminism into everything.”
+“Why do you have to bring feminism into everything?”

 For a long time, Radhika accepted that and allowed it to affect her.
 She claims how she didn’t identify with her issues and hid behind the expression that she personally had not experienced in a deep way.
-Brought up by ‘feminists parents,’ she didn’t have a typical Indian girl child upbringing.
+Raised by ‘feminist parents,’ she didn’t have a typical Indian girl child upbringing.
 Hence she didn’t really have anything she would be angry about.
 But this was exactly her becoming when she realized, how she was not an island, whatever happened to other people could also happen to her.